rachelmad/rachelmad.github.io/_posts/2016-11-15-svg-styling.md

 <p>
 Note that if an SVG is displayed using an
 <code>img</code> tag,
-it cannot be accessed programmatically.
-So the following steps won't work.
+the following steps won't work.
+<code>img</code> tags render the SVGs as just that, images.
+Thus, their DOM elements can no longer be accessed programmatically.
 </p>

 <h6>Accessing child elements</h6>